cloudbank-project/hpc/aws/README.md

 The `pcluster configure` process has created a Cloud formation stack file called `config` that resides in `~/.parallelcluster`.
 It is a good idea to read through this (brief) file to see the correspondence between content and the values given in the previous step.
 The procedural now instructs us to modify this file using a text editor to include some additional parameters.
+Before doing this let's observe: The `config` file is created automatically, consisting of a series of `key = value` pairs that have context given by section headers, labels in square brackets.
+The contents represent "everything the `pcluster configure`" could figure out automatically.
+We now go back into this file and edit according to a customization plan.

 * Edit the CloudFormation template file `config` (warning this is a bit arduous)
    * Add three lines under `[cluster default]` and also modify `queue_settings` to be `computer,mesh`